luigiplr/netify-jump/README.md

 ##What is Netify Jump?

-Netify Jump is a software-based system that effectivly transforms your computer into a WiFi router and/or repeater.
+Netify Jump is a software-based system that effectively transforms your computer into a WiFi router and/or repeater.
 <br><br>
 Netify Jump can broadcast WiFi right from your PC, so that any other WiFi-enabled device can get online.
 In addition using the built in "File Jump" service devices can beam files to and from other connected devices.